m4cx/kraken-wsapi-dotnet/README.md

 Starting with their version 0.3.0 of the Websocket API kraken.com provides access to sensitive private account information like trades and orders.
 In order to gain access you need to [authenticate](https://www.kraken.com/features/websocket-api#authentication).

-We support and easy and feasible way to retrieve a token and pass it to the subscription:
+We support an easy and feasible way to retrieve a token and pass it to the subscription:

 ```csharp